When to Use a Period

 The intonation is not meant to be interrogatory but imperative (not a question but a request or a command).

-Periods with reported questions
+In reported questions

 A question mark appears at the end of a question when you quote it directly.